Who is Abraham Joshua Heschel?

 #blackouttuesday

-Photo: Rabbi Abraham Joshua Heschel (2nd right) and Martin Luther King Jr. (center) during the third march from Selma to Montgomery in Alabama, on March 21, 1965, marches in favor of the struggle for civil rights of African Americans in the United States, including the right to vote.
-The first two marches had not succeeded and had been violently prevented, notably by the local police and racist associations like the Ku Klux Klan
+Photo: Rabbi Abraham Joshua Heschel (second right) and Martin Luther King Jr. (center) during the third march from Selma to Montgomery, Alabama, on March 21, 1965, marches in favor of the fight for civil rights of African-Americans in the United States, including the right to vote.
+The first two marches had not succeeded and were violently prevented, notably by the local police and racist associations such as the Ku Klux Klan

 Credits: Susannah Heshel

-Abraham Joshua Heschel (1907-1972) is an American rabbi of Polish origin.
-From an illustrious Hassidic family, he was born in Warsaw and grew up in a deeply pious and erudite Jewish universe.
-At 20 years old, in the 1930s, this young rabbi lives in Berlin where he is pursuing higher education at the Hochschule für die Wissenschaft des Judentums and at the Friedrich Wilhelm University.
-In 1933, he completed his doctoral thesis, during the Nazification period of Germany.
-In 1937 Martin Buber made him his successor in Frankfurt on the Main as co-director of the Mittelstelle für contain Floating Substances and of the Jüamic Plant.
+Abraham Joshua Heschel (1907-1972) was a Polish-born American rabbi.
+From an illustrious Hassidic family, he was born in Warsaw and grew up in a deeply pious and erudite Jewish world.
+At the age of 20, in the 1930s, this young rabbi lived in Berlin where he pursued higher studies at the Hochschule für die Wissenschaft des Judentums and the Friedrich Wilhelm University.
+In 1933, he completed his doctoral thesis, at the height of the Nazification period in Germany.
+In 1937, Martin Buber made him his successor in Frankfurt as co-director of the Mittelstelle für oseille Thumbs and the Jüdisches Lehrhaus .

-In 1938 he is expelled from Germany like many Jews of Polish origin and must return to Poland..
-Fleeing from Nazism, he finds refuge in England and then in New York in March 1940.
-In America, he pursues a brilliant rabbinical career as a thinker and teacher, notably within the Hebrew Union College of Cincinnati.
-From 1945 he teaches at the Jewish Theological Seminary of America
+In 1938 he was expelled from Germany like many Jews of Polish origin and had to return to Poland.
+Fleeing from Nazism, he found refuge in England and then in New York in March 1940.
+In America he pursues a brilliant rabbinic career as a thinker and teacher, notably at the Hebrew Union College in Cincinnati.
+From 1945 he taught at the Jewish Theological Seminary of America.

-From the 1960s until his death in 1972, he committed himself to inter-religious dialogue and on the political terrain, for ethical reasons intrinsic to Judaism according to him.
-On January 14, 1963, during the National Conference on Religion and Race, he violently denounces racism in a speech entitled "Religion and Race" (Religion and Race).
-It is there that he met Martin Luther King of whom he became a friend.
-Abraham Joshua Heschel becomes an essential Jewish personality in the fight for equal civil rights in general, and in particular in favor of African American populations.
+From the 1960s until his death in 1972, he was committed to inter-religious dialogue and political issues for ethical reasons intrinsic to Judaism.
+On 14 January 1963, at the National Conference on Religion and Race, he violently denounced racism in a speech entitled "Religion and Race".
+It was there that he met Martin Luther King, with whom he became a friend.
+Abraham Joshua Heschel became a key Jewish figure in the fight for equal civil rights in general, and especially for African American populations.

-Close to Cardinal Augustin Béa, he is very active at the time of Vatican II and contributes to giving the Vatican the Jewish perspective, for the drafting of the bull Nostra Aetate.
+Close to Cardinal Augustin Béa, he was very active at the time of the Second Vatican Council and helped to give the Vatican the Jewish viewpoint for the drafting of the Bull Nostra Aetate.